bip39

 88

-89 Current benchmark figures on my mid-2020 MacBook Air look like (use
+89 Current benchmark figures on an M4 Silicon MacBook Air look like (use

 90 `cabal bench` to run the benchmark suite):